vishwa-labs/vishwa-ml-sdk/CONTRIBUTING.md

 # Contribution Guidelines

-## Welcome to xpuls.ai Contribution guide.
+## Welcome to vishwa.ai Contribution guide.

 We are super excited to see that you'd like to contribute to our platform, thanks for your interest.